owkin/GrAIdient/Docs/Examples/AutoEncoder.md

 ## Steps

-Each train example uses a `CIFARAutoEncoderTrainer` responsible for initializing the training dataset before the actual training takes place.
+Each train example uses a `CIFARAutoEncoderTrainer`.
+The latter is responsible for initializing the training dataset before the actual training takes place.

 1. Train a simple auto encoder model.
 1. Train a UNet like auto encoder model.